Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/README.md

 If you'd like to contribute to this library, please read the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md) to learn more about how to build and test the code

+### Testing

+To run our tests, first install the dependencies (with `npm install` or `rush install`), then run the unit tests with: `npm run unit-test`.

+Some of our tests aim to reproduce the behavior of our library against remotely available endpoints.
+These are executed using previously recorded HTTP request and responses.

+You can read more about the tests of this project [here](test/README.md).

 ![Impressions](https://azure-sdk-impressions.azurewebsites.net/api/impressions/azure-sdk-for-js%2Fsdk%2Fkeyvault%2Fkeyvault-certificates%2FREADME.png)